by-student-2017/lammps-2Aug2023-CHGNet/README.md

 QEq: make yes-QEQ

 GCMC: make yes-MC

+Currently, the following improvements do not work well with calculations that include "d3".

 A "va0_q_magmom" is a prototype that can output MAGMOM (magnetic moment) as q (=charge) on Lammps.
 I don't have the capacity to convert MAGMOM values ​​to electric charge (q), so I'm leaving it as it is.
 Please be careful.